-A teenage girl riding a horse is hit by a truck.
-To help heal her troubled/injured daughter, and horse, the mother takes them to Montana to recuperate at the ranch of a 'horse whisperer', a horse healer of mystical talents.
-The mother proceeds to fall in love with him, as well.Written by
+Teenager Grace MacLean (Scarlett Johansson) is riding her horse and is hit by a truck.
+To help heal her troubled and injured daughter, and horse, the mother, Annie MacLean (Dame Kristin Scott Thomas), takes them to Montana to recuperate at the ranch of Tom Booker (Robert Redford), a "horse whisperer", a horse healer of mystical talents.
+Annie proceeds to fall in love with him, as well.Written by

 The film formats the early scenes at a 1.85: 1 aspect ratio, and the Montana scenes at a wider 2.35: 1 aspect ratio.
 The Blu-ray release keeps everything at a 2.35: 1 aspect ratio, because if one tried to reproduce both aspect ratios on a Blu-ray, the picture would get smaller during the Montana scenes instead of wider.
 The screen on an HDTV cannot expand.
 See more »

 Redford and the entire cast is excellent.
 The music and scenery is excellent.
 Saw this movie for the first time three years ago.
 I rented it due to the "horse" plot and it ended up being a very important movie in my life.
 I was involved in some very personal problems with my family at the time.
 What was important to me was that even with the terrible situation Grace was in, there was a way to heal.
 The most important line in the movie was when Tom Booker makes the comment: "Knowing it is the easy part, saying it out loud is what's difficult" Oh how true this is.
 A lot of good thoughts in this one.
 It has my highest recommendation.

 42 of 57 people found this review helpful.